 The human body is composed of one hundred trillion cells.
-The cells are like mini-engines powered by fuel (from the nutrients we digest) mixed with oxygen (from the air we breathe) and ignited by electrons stored in the cell batteries (mitochondria) driving the metabolism process.
+The cells are like mini-engines powered by fuel (from the nutrients we digest) mixed with oxygen (from the air we breathe) and ignited by electrons stored in the cell batteries (mitochondria), driving the metabolism process.
 Each cell is designed to perform different functions, all working symbiotically to propel life in the body.
-Marrow cells within some bones create red blood cells.
-Blood cells deliver nutrients and oxygen to the body, while removing toxins.
-Other cells such as those in the liver and kidneys combine to perform tasks such as cleaning the blood.
+For example, marrow cells within some bones create red blood cells.
+Blood cells deliver nutrients and oxygen to the body while removing toxins.
+Other cells, such as those in the liver and kidneys, combine to perform tasks such as cleaning the blood.
 Whatever the specific cellular function, each cell is powered by the same process.

 Rechargeable energy carriers

 Most cell processes use the same energy source, the rechargeable energy carrier, adenosine triphosphate or ATP.
-The phosphate groups in this energy carrier are held together by very high energy chemical bonds.
-Under certain conditions one of the phosphates can break away, releasing energy.
-The energy released is used for energy hungry reactions that keep a cell alive and impact directly on our health.
-When a phosphate is released what is left is adenosine diphosphate (ADP), or spent fuel cells.
+Very high-energy chemical bonds hold together the phosphate groups in this energy carrier.
+Under certain conditions, one of the phosphates can break away, releasing energy.
+The energy released is used for energy-hungry reactions that keep a cell alive and directly impact our health.
+When phosphate is released, what is left is adenosine diphosphate (ADP), or spent fuel cells.
 These spent fuel cells are recharged from ADP to ATP.
-This process requires the infusion of energy, which comes from the food we eat.
+This process requires the infusion of energy from the food we eat.

 The role of oxygen

-Oxygen has a powerful attraction for electrons and is used to recharge the ADPs (flat batteries) turning them into ATPs (charged batteries).
-Oxygen has a powerful pull on electrons generated by the mitochondria, and uses most of the energy in the fuel molecules to push the hydrogen ions through the cell ATP synthase enzymes, recharging the flat battery (ADP) into a charged battery (ATP) by adding a phosphate ion to it.
-Without oxygen the cell can only make 2 ATPs for every sugar molecule metabolized.
-With oxygen the same cell can produce 38 ATPs from each sugar molecule.
+Oxygen has a powerful attraction for electrons and is used to recharge the ADPs (flat batteries), turning them into ATPs (charged batteries).
+Oxygen has a powerful pull on electrons generated by the mitochondria.
+It uses most of the energy in the fuel molecules to push the hydrogen ions through the cell ATP synthase enzymes, recharging the flat battery (ADP) into a charged battery (ATP) by adding a phosphate ion to it.
+Without oxygen, the cell can only make 2 ATPs for every sugar molecule metabolized.
+The same cell can produce 38 ATPs from each sugar molecule with oxygen.

-According to Nobel Prize Laureate, Dr. Otto Warburg, cells maintain a voltage across their membrane.
+According to Nobel Prize Laureate Dr Otto Warburg, cells maintain a voltage across their membrane.
 Each cell is designed to have a positive charge on the outside and a negative charge on the inside.
-The outside is charged with Sodium ions, while the inside of the cell is charged with potassium ions.
-The two charges are separated by the cell membrane which serves as an insulator.
+The exterior is charged with Sodium ions, while the inside of the cell is charged with potassium ions.
+The two charges are separated by the cell membrane, which serves as an insulator.
 Within the cell are ion pumps which pump ions into and out of the cell through the cell membrane.
-More potassium ions are pumped into the cell while sodium ions are pumped out of the cell, positively charging the cell.
+More potassium ions are pumped into the cell while sodium ions are pumped out, positively charging the cell.
 The difference in electrical potential (voltage) across the membrane is referred to as trans-membrane Potential (TMP).
-This process of charging the cells creates a second type of “cell battery” or energy storage, (ATP is the first).
+This process of charging the cells creates a second type of “cell battery”, or energy storage (ATP is the first).

-Cells will power-down due to the aging process, stress, unhealthy diet, and the toxic environment we live in.
-Dr. Warburg found healthy people had cell voltages of 70-100 mV, people with chronic illnesses had cell voltages between 30-50 mV, whereas cancer patients displayed cell voltages less than 15-20 mV.
+Cells will power down due to the ageing process, stress, unhealthy diet, and our toxic environment.
+Dr Warburg found healthy people had cell voltages of 70-100 mV, people with chronic illnesses had cell voltages between 30-50 mV, whereas cancer patients displayed cell voltages of less than 15-20 mV.
 Diminished cellular voltage has a direct correlation to disease and sickness.
 Cancer cannot thrive in highly charged cells.
-This is why we never hear of cancer of the heart, as it is the muscle that has the highest voltage of any organ in the body.
+This is why we rarely hear of heart cancer, as it is the muscle with the highest voltage of any organ in the body.

 PEMF energy medicine and the body's cells

-The energy produced during the ATP bio-electrical process empowers the body’s components to perform the function for which they were designed, such as respiration, circulation, movement, digestion, reproduction, and all organ functions.
+The energy produced during the ATP bio-electrical process empowers the body’s components to perform the functions they were designed, such as respiration, circulation, movement, digestion, reproduction, and all organ functions.

 PEMF energy medicine enhances the work of charging the batteries (transforming the mitochondria’s ADP to ATP).
-It stimulates all the components involved in delivering the oxygen and nutrients to the mitochondria for energy (ATP) production.
-PEMF enhances the body’s delivery systems including circulation and hydration.
-It increases oxygen absorption by energizing the cellular pumps, which boost the absorption of vital nutrients, and the expulsion of waste toxins from the metabolic process.
+It stimulates all the components that deliver oxygen and nutrients to the mitochondria for energy (ATP) production.
+PEMF enhances the body’s delivery systems, including circulation and hydration.
+It increases oxygen absorption by energizing the cellular pumps, which boost the absorption of vital nutrients and expel waste toxins from the metabolic process.
 The energized cells have an increased charge (TMP), which maximizes the aerobic respiration (with oxygen) of the body for optimum energy production (ATP).